 Is Cowes Week worth visiting if I don't sail?

-About 8500 of the people at Cowes Week are competitors, meaning that the remaining 90,000 (ish) are people watchers, spectators and nosey moochers, like myself.
+About 500 yachts and 5000 competitors took part in Cowes Week 2024, meaning that a good chunk of visitors are people watchers, spectators and nosey moochers, like myself.

 The town has a fantastic atmosphere all week with big crowds in the pretty high street and on the green overlooking the water.